Augustoni/wiki-score/README.md

 # Project Description
+This tool is a part of a [broader project](https://projects.learningplanetinstitute.org/projects/nnEVGw73/des) of using wikipedia to analize history of contemporary science.

 Our code makes a wikipedia corpus based on a term of interest.

 1. It first selects all the wikipedia articles that respects the defined criteria
 2. It scraps information for all these articles